mossbanay/Psychology-3-4/Questions/Chapter11.md

 ---

-#### Define graduated exposure with reference to an example not use in the text.
+#### Define graduated exposure with reference to an example not used in the text.

+Graduated exposure involves presenting successive approximations of a fear-inducing stimulus until the stimulus can be presented without inducing anxiety or fear.

 #### Construct a hierarchy of frightening situations (such as that for fear of flying in figure 11.15) for someone with one of the following fears: dogs, heights, swimming

 ** Least frightening **